-When handling fulfillment and shipping in-house, it can be easy for misshipments to slip through the cracks — especially if your business doesn’t have any previous experience or expertise in ecommerce logistics.
+When handling fulfilment and shipping in-house, it can be easy for misshipments to slip through the cracks — especially if your business doesn’t have any previous experience or expertise in ecommerce logistics.

-This experience also taught us how important it was to involve fulfillment and logistics earlier in the packaging process.
-Because we don’t operate our own warehouse and fulfillment centers, we need to trust a 3PL team that is going to be invested in delivering our products to the best of their ability.”
+This experience also taught us how important it was to involve fulfilment and logistics earlier in the packaging process.
+Because we don’t operate our own warehouse and fulfilment centres, we need to trust a 3PL team that is going to be invested in delivering our products to the best of their ability.”